PrefectHQ/prefect-openmetadata/docs/run_ingestion_flow.md

 ## Run ingestion workflow locally

-Now you can paste the JSON-config from above as a string into your flow and run it:
+Now you can paste the config from above as a string into your flow and run it:

 ```python
 from prefect_openmetadata.flows import ingest_metadata